Nathan Knight: Atlanta Hawks (2020–2021)

 Knight was signed to a two-way contract by the Atlanta Hawks on November 19, 2020.
 He played 33 games for the Hawks in the 2020–21 season, averaging 3.8 points and 2.2 rebounds per game.
 He did not appear for the Hawks' NBA G League affiliate, the College Park Skyhawks, as the team sat out the season due to the COVID pandemic.

-Minnesota Timberwolves (2021–present)
+Minnesota Timberwolves (2021–2023)

 For the 2021–22 season, Knight signed another two-way deal, this time with the Minnesota Timberwolves and their G League affiliate, the Iowa Wolves.
 In his first career NBA start on December 27, 2021, Knight recorded 20 points, 11 rebounds, one steal, and one block in a win against the Boston Celtics.
+He averaged 3.7 points and 2.3 rebounds in 37 appearances.

-On July 23, 2022, Knight re-signed with the Timberwolves.
+On July 23, 2022, Knight re-signed with the Timberwolves, where he went on to average 3.7 points and 1.5 rebounds in 38 appearances.

+Maine Celtics (2023)

+On July 21, 2023, Knight signed a two-way contract with the New York Knicks, but was waived on October 19.
+Three days later, he signed a two-way contract with the Boston Celtics.
+On December 12, Boston waived Knight.
+He averaged 8.9 points, 8.3 rebounds, and 1.0 blocks in 22.9 minutes in 12 games with the Maine Celtics.

+Motor City Cruise (2023–2024)

+On December 17, 2023, Knight was acquired by the Motor City Cruise after he had returned to Maine.

+Zhejiang Lions (2024–present)

+On August 3, 2024, Knight signed with the Zhejiang Lions of the Chinese Basketball Association.